claraonmars/project-2/README.md

 TaskBuddy is an app targeted at people who might need companionship in completing mundane tasks.

 ## App functionalities
-Create account and create/edit/delete taskbuddy requests.
+* Create account and create/edit/delete taskbuddy requests.

-View others' request according to distance to the user.
+* View others' request according to distance to the user.

-Accept to be others' task buddy/ chat with user/ view their profile.
+* Accept to be others' task buddy/ chat with user/ view their profile.

-Get notified if a user wants to be their task buddy.
+* Get notified if a user wants to be their task buddy.

 ## Technical Considerations
--MVC, Express, React, hashing
+* MVC, Express, React, hashing

--Javascript, Css
+* Javascript, Css

--Maps API, Distance matrix, Ajax
+* Maps API, Distance matrix, Ajax

 ## Deliverables
-Working app is hosted at https://taskbuddy-project2.herokuapp.com/
+Working app is hosted [here](https://taskbuddy-project2.herokuapp.com/)

 ## Unresolved issues
+-[x] Chat with other users

-Ajax calls work but redirect wrongly.
+-[ ] Ajax calls work but redirect wrongly.

-Image uploader.
+-[ ] Image uploader.

-Check for overbooking.
+-[ ] Check for overbooking.

-Click on location for directions?
+-[ ] Click on location for directions?